Definition of Expectation

-(noun) A preconceived idea about a person or group should behave.
+(noun) A preconceived idea about how an individual or group should behave.

 - Plural: expectations

 Merriam-Webster.
 (N.d.)
 Merriam-Webster Dictionary. (http://www.merriam-webster.com/).

 Random House Webster’s College Dictionary.
 1997.
 New York: Random House.

 Wikipedia contributors.
 (N.d.)
 Wikipedia, The Free Encyclopedia.
 Wikimedia Foundation. (https://en.wikipedia.org/).

 Bell, Kenton, ed.
 2014. “expectation.”
 In Open Education Sociology Dictionary.
 Retrieved October 4, 2022 (https://sociologydictionary.org/expectation/).